 Natalak's eyes glance sideways as he looks for another word to utter.
 "Yes, father only told me what this thing can do.
 He never mentions anything related to this bag."

-"I see, so is there any lesson should I be enlightened about this sack?"
+"I see, so is there any lesson I should be enlightened about this sack?"

-"Well technically—"
+"Well, technically—"

 "Me?"
-Natalak points the finger to himself.
+Natalak points the finger at himself.

 "I see, I'm grateful to you then."